jmarin/hmda-homepage/README.md

 helm install --name hmda-homepage -f kubernetes/hmda-homepage/values.yaml kubernetes/hmda-homepage
 ```

-5. You should be able to access the `HMDA` homepage by issuing the following command:
+5. If you use `minikube` you should be able to access the `HMDA` homepage by issuing the following command:

 ```shell
 minikube service hmda-homepage